Ali786-dev/AI-chat-bot/README.md

 # AI-chat-bot
-An AI chat bot using python, react and google gemini.
+An AI chat bot using python(django), react and google gemini.